archer884/quickford/README.md

 This library does not support encoding and decoding of arbitrary data.
 Additionally, the spec supports the idea of check digits, but this library currently does not.

 **The primary purpose of this library is to provide high performance, user-resistant encoding of numeric identifiers.** To that end, both encoding and decoding are, in fact, pretty darn fast--an average of eight times faster than the most popular alternative on nuget.org.
 Additionally, no initialization is required; all methods are static.
+(And I mean *static.* There is no lazy initialization nonsense here!)

 This library is a port of [crockford](https://github.com/archer884/crockford) for Rust.
 The present API is stable, but it may be expanded in the future to encompass more of what crockford offers in terms of efficiency for encoding.
-(Note: when I say static, I mean it.
-There is no lazy initialization here.
-Quickford is ready to rock and roll from the moment it gets jitted.)

 ## Usage